 The Guaranteed Admission Transfer Agreement is designed to facilitate FCC students' ease of transfer to St. Mary's College of Maryland (SMCM).
 FCC students graduating with a minimum cumulative grade-point average (GPA) of 3.000 and meet the criteria outlined in the agreement are guaranteed admission to SMCM.
-For further information, contact the Counseling & Advising Office at 301.846.2471.
+For further information, contact Counseling & Advising at 301.846.2471.